ncats/gsrs3-main-deployment/docs/how-the-frontend-microservice-auto-build-works-and-options.md

 Starting in 3.1.1 The frontend is built automatically when running or packaging the frontend service.
 This is implemented by using Maven plugin code in the service's `pom.xml` file.

+Starting in 3.2.0, the automatic build no longer takes the `-Dnode.disable` option.
+Instead, the Ant build script checks whether the command line options provided effectively point to a precompiled build; or effectively require no build.
+In these cases, `node` is disabled automatically.

 ```
 mvn clean -U spring-boot:run
 mvn clean -U package